ihack4falafel/ihack4falafel.github.io/_posts/2020-01-24-Offensive Security - AWEOSEE Review.md

 ----------------------
 Below is my preparation based on information provided by OffSec AWE syllabus as well as the course details/prerequisites section in chronological order:

 * Completed the course and exercises offered by the SecurityTube Linux Assembly64 Expert (SLAE64).
-There was nothing new really in terms of content if you had already taken the 32-bit version; however,I thought it was a good place to reinforce assembly basics and, more importantly, familiarize myself with 64-bit architecture.
+There was nothing new really in terms of content if you had already taken the 32-bit version; however, I thought it was a good place to reinforce assembly basics and, more importantly, familiarize myself with 64-bit architecture.
 * Studied and wrote programs in C/C++.
 * Attended the Corelan Advanced Exploit Development course instructed by Peter Van Eeckhoutte where I learned great deal about Windows Heap and WinDbg.
 Yes, it was 32-bit based course, but the arcane knowledge acquired was priceless nonetheless.
 * Learned reverse engineering basics using tools like IDA pro, Binary Ninja, and dnSpy.
 * Practiced basic reverse engineering concepts by taking apart handful of crackmes written in multiple programming languages.
-* Built exploits using ROP chains (Return-oriented Programming) using automated scripts mostly with minor modifications.
+* Built exploits using ROP (Return-oriented Programming) chains using automated scripts mostly with minor modifications.
 * Studied about kernel exploitation and then built exploits for [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver).
 * Followed OJ Reeves two parts YouTube session [Hackingz Ze Komputerz](https://www.youtube.com/watch?v=pJZjWXxUEl4) where he walks thru reversing and exploiting Capcom.sys vulnerable driver.
-* Watched this video by OALabs few times [WinDbg Basics for Malware Analysis](https://www.youtube.com/watch?v=QuFJpH3My7A).
+* Watched [WinDbg Basics for Malware Analysis](https://www.youtube.com/watch?v=QuFJpH3My7A) video by OALabs for few times.

 Some of my pre-course preparation shenanigans can be found [here](https://github.com/ihack4falafel/OSEE).